allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 This module can be steered by either providing all contributions to the transfer function as parameters within the `csa` model, or using a simplified parametrization providing rise time and feedback time.
 In the latter case, the parameters are used to derive the contributions to the transfer function (see e.g. [@binkley] for calculation of transconductance).

-Alternatively a custom impulse response functions can be provided by using the `custom` model.
+Alternatively a custom impulse response function can be provided by using the `custom` model.

 Noise can be applied to the individual bins of the output pulse, drawn from a normal distribution.
 For the amplified pulse signal, alongside the Time-of-Arrival either the determined Time-over-Threshold, or the integral of the amplified pulse can be stored in the `PixelHit`.